Shoulder Physical Therapy In Fort Myers & Cape Coral, FL : Here’s How to Make Your Shoulders Strong, Flexible, & Pain-Free

 Part of a physical therapist’s job is to educate patients about ways to improve their condition at home, such as changing their habits or improving their posture while sitting, standing, or performing activities such as sports.

-If a patient with shoulder pain is a golfer, for example, a physical therapist will analyze the patient’s golf swing and give the patient tips on how to swing more efficiently.
+For example, a golfer with shoulder pain might receive guidance on optimizing their golf swing to prevent discomfort and enhance performance.
 Once the patient’s golf swing is corrected, the patient may enjoy pain-free and mobile shoulders, as well as improved golf performance.

 What Can You Expect?
 A Treatment that Actually Works!

 Physical therapy for shoulder conditions is widely regarded by medical professionals as the best course of action for healing.
-At physical therapy, you can expect an accurate diagnosis and a treatment that will fix the cause (not just the symptoms).
+At physical therapy, you can expect an accurate diagnosis, as well as treatment that addresses the root cause, not just the symptoms.

 An Accurate Diagnosis

 Don’t try this at home!
-Symptoms of certain shoulder conditions will mirror those of others, but the treatment for each condition will vary.
-A physical therapist has the training and education to give you an accurate diagnosis.
+Symptoms of certain shoulder conditions will mirror those of others, but the treatment for each condition will vary A physical therapist has the training and experience to provide a precise diagnosis by conducting a thorough evaluation of your symptoms, strength, and range of motion.
+This specific diagnosis ensures that you receive the most appropriate treatment for your condition.

 Your physical therapist will determine your condition by asking questions, listening to your story, and taking you through a physical examination to test your strength and range of motion.